 A program that can take you from classroom to operating room

-As a student enrolled in our Surgical Technology program, your coursework will follow a structured path that is divided into four terms.
+As a student enrolled in our Surgical Technology program, your coursework will follow a structured path.
 You will begin by learning about the human body and its processes, as well as subject matter such as medical terminology, microbiology and pharmacology.
 Once you have a solid base of knowledge, you can progress to core classes that cover surgical procedures, patient preparation and the preoperative and postoperative duties of surgical techs.
 Next you’ll explore surgical specialties such as gastrointestinal, OB/GYN, ophthalmic, and reconstructive.
-The final term of your education is the clinical rotation component during which you’ll practice your skills in a clinical site operating room.
+The final component of your education is the clinical rotation component during which you’ll practice your skills in a clinical site operating room.
 Your clinical rotation, however, will definitely not be the first time you put what you’ve learned to use.
 You will spend a great deal of time, through hands-on instruction and lab training, learning about the proper preparation of operating rooms, assisting with mock surgical cases and role playing in simulated emergency operations.

-Once you have completed our Certificate or Associate degree program in Surgical Technology, you should be equipped with the knowledge, skills and also the professionalism required to:
+Once you have completed our Certificate of Achievement or Associate of Science degree program in Surgical Technology, you should be equipped with the knowledge, skills and also the professionalism required to:

 - Demonstrate proper aseptic techniques